Gechis/Introduction--to-R-part-1/README.md

 # Introduction--to-R-part-1
-This document describes introductory courses to R.
+This document describes how to set working directory while working with R, and how to install R packages.